MicrosoftDocs/power-automate-docs/articles/how-tos-bulk-resubmit.md

     >![Screenshot that displays the selected runs for the selected flow.](./media/cancel-resubmit-how-to/select-runs.png "Selected runs for the selected flow")

    >[!TIP]
-   >You can resubmit or cancel up to 10 flows at time.
+   >You can resubmit or cancel up to 10 flows at a time.

 1. Select **Resubmit flow run(s)**.